Raymond Simone Obituary - CA | Legacy Pro

 He died peacefully at home with his wife and children surrounding him.
 Just the week before he had mowed the fields of his roughly acre lot and trimmed the trees.
 His family is grateful that he was able to remain active until the last few days of his life.

-He is survived by his wife of 63 years, Anne, and his six children: Debra (Mike), Ray, (Hilary), Joe (Cheryl), Sharon, Mike and Chris (Randi).
-He is also survived by seven grandchildren: Kristin, Carly (Kris), Nick, Danielle (Tyler), Olivia, Davis (Mia) and and Hannah (Cody); and five great grandchildren: Carter, Camden, Colton, Kennedy Anne, and Ridge.
+He is survived by his wife of 63 years, Anne, and his six children: Debra Moore (Mike), Ray Simone, (Hilary), Joe Simone (Cheryl), Sharon Simone, Mike Simone and Chris Simone (Randi).
+He is also survived by seven grandchildren: Kristin, Carly (Kris), Nick, Danielle (Tyler), Olivia, Davis (Mia) and Hannah (Cody); and five great grandchildren: Carter, Camden, Colton and Kennedy Anne, and Ridge.
 Raymond is also survived by his sister, Rena, and by numerous nieces and nephews.

+A celebration of his life will be held at a later date.